thomasdstewart/starfive-visionfive2/README.md

 flashcp -v visionfive2_fw_payload.img  /dev/mtd1
 ```

-The move from v2.10.4 to v2.11.5 where mtd0 increased in size required me to perform firmware update in uboot via sftp following https://doc-en.rvspace.org/VisionFive2/Quick_Start_Guide/VisionFive2_SDK_QSG/updating_spl_and_u_boot%20-%20vf2.html
+The kernel is from https://github.com/starfive-tech/linux/ and was compiled from [a87c686](https://github.com/starfive-tech/linux/tree/a87c6861c6d96621026ee53b94f081a1a00a4cc7) tag: VF2_v2.11.5) on 28th March 2023

-The kernel is from https://github.com/starfive-tech/linux/ and is compiled on 28th March 2023 (https://github.com/starfive-tech/linux/tree/a87c6861c6d96621026ee53b94f081a1a00a4cc7 tag: VF2_v2.11.5) with starfive instructions using the deb-pkg to create a deb, the resultant kernel deb is in this repo and is installed during the vmdb2 run.
-This was done with:
+using starfive instructions and the deb-pkg target.
+The resultant kernel deb is in this repo and is installed during the vmdb2 run.

 ```
 git clone git@github.com:starfive-tech/linux.git -b JH7110_VisionFive2_devel